 Did you know that your lower descending colon is the length of your wrist to your elbow.
 This is the amount of food, fiber and fluids that you ate the day before and should be what you eliminate daily.
 Remember, what goes in, must come out.

-I remember thinking when I was younger and really constipated, wow, here I am eating all this food and where is it going?
-If it’s not coming out of me, where is it?
+Have you ever thought, “Wow, here I am eating all this food and where is it going?
+If it’s not coming out of me, where is it?”
 It’s just sitting there causing problems.
 Let’s figure out what we can do to make it better!

-Castor oil packs are legendary, biblical treatment that have been used since the beginning of mankind.
+Castor oil packs are legendary, biblical treatment that have been used since the beginning of mankind to treat constipation.
 They are used in all forms of medicine including the Ancient Chinese, Indian, Mediterranean, Egyptian and Caribbean cultures to help with all things having to do with the gut.

 Castor oil packs IMPROVE:

-You will have less pain and bloating because it helps to improve factors in digestion that are making you feel horrible when you eat food.
-I can’t tell you how many times I have thrown on a pack when i’ve been bloated or really suffering in my guts.
+Research shows that Castor Oil Pack practice results in less pain and bloating because it helps to improve factors in digestion that are making you feel horrible when you eat food.
+I can’t tell you how many times I have thrown on a pack when I’ve been bloated or really suffering in my guts.
 Whether it be from butterflies rocking my belly, or from serious gas.
-The same goes for my patients, it has become their go-to.

 If absorption is an issue, chances are you’re low on some of your vital nutrients.
 Castor oil packs help to replenish those deficiencies naturally, simply by helping you better absorb your food.
 To be able to digest food, you need amino acids from protein in order to make digestive enzymes.
 If you don’t absorb your food properly, how can you expect to make digestive enzymes?
 Improving this function helps your body work better.